d0ng13/Handsomemod-uf896/README.md

 It is an operating system based on [OpenWrt](http://openwrt.org/), but with many changes and additions.

-This repository here is especially targeted at supporting the UF896 LTE/WiFi routers which come in the form factor of an USB stick.
+As "[kirdesde/Handsomemod](https://github.com/kirdesde/Handsomemod/)", this repository too is especially targeted at supporting the UF896 LTE/WiFi routers which come in the form factor of an USB stick.
 A discussion about this devices with links to further projects can be found [here on the OpenWrt forum](https://forum.openwrt.org/t/131712).

+The purpose of this repository is to have a place for my modifications and fixes I apply for the UF896 support.

 <details><summary>Photographs (*click* to open):</summary>